gorda/istio.io/content/en/docs/setup/install/istioctl/index.md

 ...
 {{< /text >}}

-## Generate a manifest before installation
+## Generate a manifest before installation{#generate-a-manifest-before-installation}

 You can generate the manifest before installing Istio using the `manifest generate` sub-command, instead of `manifest apply`.